Ho-Fan/Showdown/README.md

 This project originated from the need to learn C++ and Object-Oriented Analysis (OOA).
 The goal is to deepen the understanding of these concepts through practical application and to implement the learned knowledge in a real-world project.

 ## Technologies and Skills Practiced
-- Object-Oriented Analysis (OOA) using the Astah tool.
+- Object-Oriented Analysis (OOA) using Astah tool.
-- Programming in the C++ language.
+- Programming in C++ language.
-- Developing with the Visual Studio IDE.
+- Developing with Visual Studio IDE.

 ## Functionality of the Project
 The project is a Showdown poker card game with the following features: